osioalberto/PowerEnJoy/DD/ArchitecturalDesign.md

 ###Car unlock
 ![Alt Unlock Sequence Diagram](http://localhost/powerenjoy/DD/images/seq_unlock.svg "Unlock Sequence Diagram") This diagram describes the interaction between components involved in the procedure of unlocking a car.
 The "user" lifeline models the human user trying to unlock a car.
-The procedures searches for a reservation which maps to a car that is very near to the user (this is the meaning of the "getNearestReservation" message), and then sends to the car a *unlock car* event throw the event-driven monitoring system connection (invoked by the car controller).
+The procedures searches for a reservation which maps to the car requested by the user (this is the meaning of the "getReservationForRequestedCar" message), and then sends to the car a *Unlock* event throw the event-driven monitoring system connection (invoked by the car controller).
 During the procedure a new ride entity is created to model the incipent ride.
 For details about the creation of this ride entity refer to the next sequence diagram.

 ###Ride entity creation and ride start
 ![Alt Init Ride Sequence Diagram](http://localhost/powerenjoy/DD/images/seq_rideinit.svg "Init Ride Sequence Diagram")